-The city’s largest museum is housed in the oldest surviving passenger railway station in the world.
 The Museum of Science and Industry in Manchester tells the story of Manchester as the world’s first industrial city and the North West as the birthplace of the Industrial Revolution.
-Exhibits are displayed in 5 buildings:

 Admission to the Manchester Museum of Science and Industry is free.
-There’s a fee for the touring exhibitions in the Main Building, the 4D Theatre, and planetarium shows.
+There’s a fee for some touring exhibitions and special shows.

 Facilities at the museum include a cafe, restaurant, shop and toilets.

 The Science and Industry Museum is located on Liverpool Road in the St John’s area of Manchester city centre (postcode M3 4FP).
 It’s just north of Castlefield and west of Deansgate.

 Car parks nearby include the NCP Manchester Great Northern.
 It’s open 24 hours and is situated on Watson Street (postcode M3 4EE).
 It is just 250 yards from the museum.

 The nearest train station is Deansgate.
 The closest Metrolink tram stop is Deansgate-Castlefield.
 Both are with walking distance.

 Manchester Piccadilly Train Station is around 1 mile away.
 A free bus service leaves from outside the station entrance and stops near the museum.

 Other attractions nearby include Mamucium, the Castlefield Bowl, Great Northern, and Manchester Opera House.